Hi, my name is Jill. I’m 48 years old and live in Bristol, UK.

 I am not alone.
 There are thousands of MS sufferers trying to raise money for treatment abroad.
 I need to raise money for my treatment.
 If any money is left I will use it to help others and really push to help awareness that your money doesn’t have to line the pockets of the drug companies who don’t want to cure us, but can actually provide positive treatment that will give people with MS the chance to have their lives back.

-I’ll be going to Russia for this treatment hopefully in 2018 (see blog update)
+I’ll be going to Russia for this treatment 12th November 2018 (see blog update)